sourabhv/sourabhv.github.io/_posts/2014-09-21-dropbox-command-line-tool-2.md

 description: Make a Dropbox command line tool using Click and Dropbox SDK
 ---

-In this part, we will complete the drp tool by writing the command line interface using click and writing setup.py.
+In this part, we will complete the drp tool by writing the command line interface using click and setup.py.
 If you didn't read the [first part](/posts/dropbox-command-line-tool-1/), I suggest you read that first to understand this one better.

 Writing setup.py
 ----------------

-The `setup.py` file is used by the packaging system (`pip` in our case) to package the project, install any dependencies and and setup commmands, if any.
-It also includes details about the project like `author-name`, `version`, `email`, etc. We won't try to be too fancy here and add all of those and just enough to get things moving.
-You can always add more later.
-Open the `setup.py` file and enter the following into it.
+The `setup.py` file is used by the packaging system (`pip` in our case) to package the project, install any dependencies and setup commmands, if any.
+It also includes details about the project like `author-name`, `version`, `email`, etc. We won't try to be too fancy here and add only those fields which are necessary to make things work.
+You can always add more fields later.
+Open the `setup.py` file and enter the following code into it.

 {% highlight python %}
 from setuptools import setup